fmerian/awesome-product-hunt/product-hunt-community-kit.md

 ## how to use this file

-1. Download or copy the raw fileor [duplicate this Notion page ↗︎](https://fmerian.notion.site/Product-Hunt-Community-Kit-3a5c0e65e6fc44d7b1e4662417eb121c?pvs=4)
+1. Download or copy the raw file or [duplicate this Notion page ↗︎](https://fmerian.notion.site/Product-Hunt-Community-Kit-3a5c0e65e6fc44d7b1e4662417eb121c?pvs=4)
 2. Import or paste it to your fav tool (Notion, Google Docs...)
 3. Fill out the inputs.
 All set!